mustapha-ghlissi/react-native-accordion/README.md

 ## Donate
 <p>Please contribute or donate so we can spend more time on this library.</p>

-[Donate with Wise by clicking this link](https://wise.com/pay/me/mustaphag6) or by scanning the QRCode
+[Donate with Wise by clicking this link](https://wise.com/pay/me/mustaphag6) or by scanning the following QRCode
 <br />

 ![Wise](./donate/wise.png)